screepers/screepers-standards/SS1-Default_Public_Segment.md

 Since two different protocols with the same name would cause conflicts it is important that protocols get registered to prevent collisions.

 Private or in development protocols should be prefixed with `x-` and given as unique a name as possible.

-Once the protocol has been solidified and is ready to be made public a simply make pull request to this document with the proposed name and a link to its documentation.
+To register a new protocol make a pull request with its documentation to the [protocols](./protocols) folder.